r3vskd/running-apis/README.md

   - Delete: Finally, the 'Delete' operation is tested by sending a DELETE request to remove a resource.
 Confirm the deletion by ensuring that subsequent READ operations for that resource yield a 404 not found status code.

-  # The API
+  # The First API - Django REST Framework

-   The prices of the share market and cryptocurrencies go up and down ever so often, so Python is used to track and predict the market for profitable investment.
+Django REST framework, a robust and versatile framework for creating efficient and scalable APIs.
+This guide is designed to provide you with a clear and structured approach to Django REST API, ensuring that both beginners and experienced developers can navigate and utilize this powerful tool with ease.

 Even though the markets are volatile, Python automation can provide a trend for a better purchase or sale.
 We will use python, django and the discord webhooks to send the markets info.